biocore/q2-qemistree/README.md

 **Note:** The input CSI results and feature tables should have a one-to-one correspondance i.e csi results and feature tables from all datasets should be provided in the same order.

-This method performs generates the following:
+This method generates the following:
 1. A combined feature table by merging all the input feature tables; MS1 features without fingerprints are filtered out of this feature table.
 This is done because SIRIUS predicts molecular substructures for a subset of features (typically for 70-90% of all MS1 features) in an experiment (based on factors such as sample type, the quality MS2 spectra, and user-defined tolerances such as `--p-ppm-max`, `--p-zodiac-threshold`).
 This output is of type `FeatureTable[Frequency]`.
 2. A tree relating the MS1 features in these data based on molecular substructures predicted for MS1 features.
 This is of type `Phylogeny[Rooted]`.
 By default, we only use PubChem fingerprints (total 489 molecular properties).
 Adding `--p-no-qc-properties` retains all (2936) the molecular properties in the contingency table.
 **Note**: The latest release of [SIRIUS](https://www.nature.com/articles/s41592-019-0344-8) uses PubChem version downloaded on 13 August 2017.